 default_tablespace is an empty string.

-Up to 32 fields may be specified in a multicolumn index.
+You can specify up to 32 fields in a multicolumn index.

-To create the same index as above, but have it reside in the
+To create the same index but have it reside in the